lzwjava/blog-source/_posts/2023-07-25-learning-wisdom.md

 So the good news is that if you really learn hard in your daily time, the exams, interviews and jobs are very simple.

 I have such a feeling in my last job.
 Though I quit my job for some reasons, I have to say my cloud computing job is so easy.
-I can figure out how neural network works why I couldn't figure out how the cloud computing platform and backend development work.
+I can figure out how neural network works, so why I couldn't figure out how the cloud computing platform and backend development work.

 ### Just Have Fun